kycdao/kycdao.github.io/SDKs/Typescript SDK.md

 icon: code
 ---

-## Overview of Typescript SDK

-This SDK is designed to enable web3 projects to integrate kycDAO verification flow into their website with the maxiumum flexibility around UI/UX.
+This SDK is designed to enable web3 projects to integrate kycDAO verification flow into their website with the maximum flexibility around UI/UX.

-We put together an example integration site for grant program use-cases.

---> LINK to page, LINK to code